llogiq/bytecount/README.md

 The first, `runtime-dispatch-simd`, enables detection of SIMD capabilities at runtime, which allows using the SSE2 and AVX2 codepaths, but cannot be used with `no_std`.

-Your users can then compile with runtime dispacth using:
+Your users can then compile with runtime dispatch using:

 ```
 cargo build --release --features runtime-dispatch-simd